btarnow/Everykid/README.md

 * Users can create an account/log in to gain access to the functionality of saving books to a collection

+* Users that have an account can see their saved books in their My Books section of their profile page

 ## Future Improvements
-* This project is still in progress.
-I am working to add the functionality of users storing books to their collection and will be styling soon.

-* Utilize AJAX within the character identity form to reload matching book results without updating the whole page
+* Utilize AJAX on the homepage to show book results from the user's input without routing to a different page

+* Allow users to delete books from their My Books collection from their personal collection page

 * Add the functionality for users to rate and review books